 Several consumers, such as the Active Script Event Consumer or the Command Line Event Consumer, have string properties with the Template qualifier.
 These properties use standard string templates to construct a string that is configured in part by the consumer instance and in part by an event.
-The structure of a standard string template is similar to the Microsoft Windows NT or Windows 2000 environment variable specification.
+The structure of a standard string template is similar to the Microsoft Windows environment variable specification.

 The following list shows some examples of the template language: